How to Remove Mold, Naturally January 3, 2017 – Posted in: Blog

 - Vinegar – can be used alone or when mixed with water.
 Vinegar works best as a mold-killer, killing up to 82% of mold spore.
 Spray on the affected surface and leave it on for a few hours before scrubbing.

 - Hydrogen peroxide – spray 3% hydrogen peroxide on the surface and leave it 10 minutes.
-Scrub, clean and wipe off using dry cloth to remove residual mold spores.
+Scrub, clean and wipe off using a dry cloth to remove residual mold spores.

 - Tea tree oil – has antifungal and antibacterial properties that make it an effective mold killer.
 Add one teaspoon of tea tree oil in one cup of water, stir or shake well.
 Best applied using a spray bottle.